 Different types of rice have varying levels of water absorption.
 For example, long-grain rice, such as basmati or jasmine rice, tends to absorb less water compared to short-grain rice like Arborio or sushi rice.
 This difference in water absorption affects the cooking time and method required for each type of rice.

-See also How to cook tri tip on the stove
+See also How long to cook hot pockets in the air fryer

 It is important to note that the water-to-rice ratio is crucial in achieving perfectly cooked rice.
 Adding too much water can result in mushy rice, while too little water can leave the rice undercooked and dry.